5 Things You Didn’t Know About the Rasmussen University Data Analytics Program

 Being able to pore over a textbook only to recite concepts and vocabulary from memory when test time comes is certainly a start toward learning.
 But that memorization only takes you so far when the time comes to actually apply what you’ve learned.

-Rasmussen College’s online learning approach puts an emphasis on project-based assignments that provide ample opportunities for students to show what they know by tackling realistic work scenarios and projects within the coursework.
+Rasmussen University’s online learning approach puts an emphasis on project-based assignments that provide ample opportunities for students to show what they know by tackling realistic work scenarios and projects within the coursework.

 Over the course of this program, you’ll learn to create dashboards, extract data, build analysis models, check for quality issues and make recommendations like a pro—so you can hit the ground running in your career.